"Tested" by Adam Savage: An in-depth review of the world's best keyboard.

 Episode 4: Parameter Sensitivity and Optimization

-Example of sensitivity: Lever arm and syringe
+Example of Sensitivity: Lever arm and Syringe

 Two syringes with same nominal dose can have very different accuracy levels depending on their geometry.